Funding opportunity

 A project partner is defined as a third-party person or organisation (including international or non-academic collaborations) who provides specific contributions to the team and project.

 Project partners are expected to provide contributions to the delivery of the project, either in cash or in kind, and should not therefore be seeking to claim funds from UKRI.
-However, where there are specific circumstances where project partners require funding for minor directly incurred costs such as travel and subsistence, this will usually be paid at 80% FEC unless otherwise stated by us.
-For the outline stage application, you can use a notional amount or £0 when asked for the monetary value of project partner contributions.
-These costs will need to be outlined and fully justified in your full application and will be subject to peer review.
+However, where there are specific circumstances where project partners require funding for minor directly incurred costs such as travel and subsistence, this will usually be paid to the lead research organisation at 80% FEC unless otherwise stated by us.
+These costs will need to be outlined and fully justified and will be subject to expert review.
+See what is required under the Project partners question in ‘How to apply’.

 Project subcontractor